Factors that determine the price of your property

 Livable space is important to buyers and estate agents as the more interior and exterior space there is, the more the home is generally worth.
 However, these trends are local specific.

-Looking to buy or sell in Colchester or the surrounding area?
+Looking to buy or sell in Colchester or the surrounding areas?
+We have a team of experienced sales and letting agents across Essex and Suffolk who will be more than happy to help with the entire buying and selling journey.
 Get in touch with our property experts today.